JipengSun/2023_NU_Summer_VR/README.md

 ### Week 1: Introduction to VR/AR Systems
 **Key questions to ask**

 1. What really makes a VR VR?

 2. What is the computational process of transforming a 3D scene to what displayed to your eyes?

 Introduction to VR/AR systems and basic graphics pipelines.

 ### Week 2: Design VR Systems from Scratch
 **Key questions to ask**

 1. What is the minimum viable product (MVP) for a VR?
 2. How could we turn a passion/dream into a workable engineering plan?
 3. What are the tradeoffs for different design plans?

-VR design plans brain storming.
-There is no 'correct' answers for engineering.
-The problem we are facing is: 'Driven by your passion/goal, given limited resources, knowing what is your metrics to evaluate success, how to make your best possible plan and act on it.'
+VR design plans brainstorming.
+There are no ‘correct’ answers for engineering.
+The problem we are facing is: ‘Driven by your passion/goal, given limited resources, knowing what your metrics to evaluate success, how to make your best possible plan and act on it.’
 Come up with a step-by-step hardware prototyping iteration plan.
 Start sourcing the hardware components based on your design.

 [Brainstorm Recording Notes from Ashwin Baluja](https://docs.google.com/document/d/1095E-3hxstYPrixhDUMt8MTo0VFCKXdvQ9nbPGZaKUU/edit)